aliaks-ei/js-algorithms/algorithms/two-sum/README.md

 ## Description

-You will be given an array and a target sum and your goal is to return find all pairs in the given array that add up to the target sum.
+You will be given an array and a target sum and your goal is to find all pairs in the given array that add up to the target sum.

 ## Implementation